AniketKathode/AniketKathode/README.md

-# Hi there! 👋 I'm Aniket Kathode.
+# Hi. there! 👋 I'm Aniket Kathode.

 Welcome to my GitHub profile!
 I'm a final year student who is passionate about coding and building innovative solutions.
 I'm constantly learning and growing, so feel free to explore my repositories and contribute to them.